bldl/emplace-spidermonkey/README.md

     1. **Understanding why we need Ecmarkup**

        Ecmarkup combines HTML-like tags with specific syntactic constucts to write formal specifications.
-If you visit the tc39 official website, and locate ECMA-262, you can read ECMAScript® with hyperlinks to used terms, algorithms, and syntax definitions, allowing for easy navigation between different sections and components of the specification (<https://tc39.es/ecma262/>).
-This is made with Ecmarkup.
+If you visit the <a href="https://tc39.es/ecma262/" target="_blank">tc39 official website</a> for ECMA-262, you can read ECMAScript® with hyperlinks to used terms, algorithms, and syntax definitions, allowing for easy navigation between different sections and components of the specification.
+These spesifications are made with Ecmarkup.
     2. **Basic translation steps**
         * `<emu-alg>`: Defines an algorithm.
         * `<emu-clause>`: Defines a clause/section in the specification.